 Heather's entrepreneurial spirit began at a young age; her first business was designing and making prom dresses for high school classmates.
 She went on to study fashion and marketing at Cornell University, filling holes in her schedule with entrepreneurship studies.

 After her first job in fashion at URBN, Inc. (Free People), she pivoted to tech, working in marketing and product marketing at Etsy, Inc. for four years.
 At Etsy she helped build and grow the maker marketplace, seeing both the perspective of the independent sellers and the larger business that supported them.

 After taking the leap to Go-Comb full-time, she plotted a deliberate path, balancing the freedoms of running a small, independent business with the ambitions of a high-growth venture.
 She continues to be inspired by the Go-Comb journey and enjoys sharing its story.

-Outside of work you can find Heather on outdoor adventures with her husband and daughter Lina, furry companion Haida in tow.
+Outside of work you can find Heather on outdoor adventures with her husband and daughter, furry companion in tow.
 At home in Brooklyn, she might be gardening, romping around parks or biking to yoga in the neighborhood.